 Both the method and the results were written collectively by all students, to make this project fit into the timeline and course credits for the bachelor thesis.
-Hence, the method and results sections describe my own core topics of humour on radicalization and group cohesion as well as the other students' topics.
+Hence, the method and results sections describe my own core topics of humour as a coping mechanism as well as the other students' topics.
 This project received ethics clearance from the Ethics Committee of the Faculty of Behavioural and Social Sciences at the University of Groningen (research code: PSY-2122-S-0088).